leinadred/sh_ckp-xfer-groups/README.md

 # Caveats

-currently only ex- /importing host objects or network objects supported. no domains, no check point objects and so on
+- currently only ex- /importing host objects or network objects supported. no domains, no check point objects and so on
+- currently only works with new to-create network objects/hosts. maybe will adjust that at a later moment.

 in case somethin more breaks - feel free to debug or reach out at <a href="https://community.checkpoint.com/t5/user/viewprofilepage/user-id/1663" target="_blank">to me</a>